klaygomes/klaygomes.github.io/_posts/2018-02-01-the-funny-gotcha.md

 > (credits http://mywiki.wooledge.org/BashGuide/TestsAndConditionals)

-At that moment, everything that I thought was weird with bash started making sense.
+Until that moment, everything that I thought weird about bash started making sense.
 Before that, I never realized why I couldn't write things like `if[$1 -lt 10]` (note I didn't use spaces) or execute commands inside the brackets like `if ["$1" -eq $(cat file) ]`.

 The simple fact that I know that `[` is a command, like any normal bash program, and it *expects* parameters to be passed, made me never make this kind of mistake again.